-"Tales of the American" is an Official Selection of the Fine Arts Film Festival to be held next month (May 11-12, 2018) in Venice, CA.
+Pamela Wilson and Stephen Seemayer, the filmmakers of "Tales of the American," were honored that the film was an Official Selection of the Fine Arts Film Festival in Venice, CA.

-Presented by the Venice Institute of Contemporary Art, the Fine Arts Film Festival is dedicated to showing the finest films in the world about art, photography, collectors and artists of all mediums in and out of their studios, galleries, museums, public art and alternative art spaces.
+Presented by the Venice Institute of Contemporary Art on May 11-12, the Fine Arts Film Festival screened many excellent films from around the world on the subjects of art, photography, collectors and artists of all mediums.

 A couple years ago, I was doing some research on L.A.'s Downtown Arts District.
 I wanted to put the area and some of its history into my novel The Wrong Side of Goodbye.
 I was lucky, because I had an in.
 A former colleague of mine from the Los Angeles Times was Pam Wilson.
 Her husband, Stephen Seemayer, was one of the artists who helped establish the Arts District back in the '70s.
 Pam and Stephen had even made a film about those early days, which I watched as part of my research and mentioned in the novel.